Hearts of Stone (Southside Johnny and the Asbury Jukes album): History

+Work on the album began in January 1978 at the Record Plant in New York City.
+After recording approximately eight songs (see "Outtakes" section below), both Southside Johnny and Steve Van Zandt felt that the material was not meeting their standards, and as a result temporarily abandoned the album sessions.
+Several months later, after meeting to rehearse material at Carroll Music in Manhattan, sessions resumed at Secret Sound Studios in downtown NYC.
+The songs that became the final album were thereafter recorded during the short breaks between the Jukes' busy touring schedule, and were mixed by Van Zandt between appearances on Bruce Springsteen's Darkness on the Edge of Town tour.

-Hearts of Stone has been called "the best album Bruce Springsteen never recorded".
-Springsteen penned the title track and the radio-friendly "Talk To Me", and is credited along with Southside Johnny Lyon and Steve Van Zandt on "Trapped Again", but Van Zandt takes solo credit for the remaining six tracks.
+Springsteen penned the title track and the radio-friendly "Talk To Me", and is credited along with Southside Johnny and Van Zandt on "Trapped Again", but Van Zandt takes solo credit for the remaining six tracks.
 More to the point, this record pointed the way to the kind of music the reincarnated "Little Steven" would begin making in the early 1980s.
 Van Zandt asked photographer Frank Stefanko to shoot the album cover art, after meeting during Springsteen's Darkness on the Edge of Town.

 The first two tracks, the guitar-driven, syncopated rave-up "Got To Find a Better Way Home" and the horn-powered "This Time Baby's Gone for Good", are classic Van Zandt compositions, heavily anchored in '60s soul.
 The bouncy third track belies its lyric; "I Played the Fool" makes very good use of bass and horns to carve a distinctive sound.
-The title track, which might have been a smash hit had it been released by its author, was demoed by Springsteen and the E Street Band, along with "Talk To Me", at the Record Plant on October 14, 1977.
+The title track was demoed by Springsteen and the E Street Band, along with "Talk To Me", at the Record Plant on October 14, 1977.
 Engineer Thom Panunzio dubbed them to cassette for Van Zandt (not present at the session), memorialized by a note reproduced in 2010's "The Promise: The Darkness on the Edge of Town Story".
 During 1978 sessions at Secret Sound Studios, he combined the base rhythm track from the tape with Southside's vocals, brass by the Miami Horns, and his own lead guitar.
 "Hearts of Stone" is soulful, almost wan, as it details the ache of lovers who cannot be together, while "Talk To Me", provided a bridge to the Jukes' familiar sound from their first two records.
 Pointing the way to the sound they would embrace on their next record, the record's final track, "Light Don't Shine", is light on horns and relies more on detailed guitar, alongside a soft-voiced, reflective Johnny.
 This song would, ironically, prove to be something of an epitaph.